Zheng Zeguang: Early life

-After teaching at a Guangdong middle school from 1980 to 1982, Zheng studied at South China Normal University and Cardiff University.
+Zheng also studied law at Cardiff University.
 He joined the Ministry of Foreign Affairs in 1986 and has had placements in Trinidad and Tobago and the United States.
 Zheng is considered an expert on China–United States relations, having specialised in that field since 1990; he was thought to be a leading contender to be ambassador to the United States.

-In September 2021, he was banned from the British Parliament while Chinese sanctions on MPs remain.
+As of September 2021, he is banned from the British Parliament while Chinese sanctions on British MPs remain.